Feriman22/portscan-protection/README.md

 - **Systemd & Cron support** - Uses systemd if available, falls back to cron
 - **Custom SSH port support** - Protects your custom SSH port from being blocked
 - **Whitelist support** - Never block specific IP addresses
-- **Blacklist support** - Always block specific IP addresses (e.g. known attacker IPs), auto-reapplies when the list changes
+- **Blacklist support** - Always block specific IP addresses or CIDR ranges (e.g. known attacker IPs or entire subnets), auto-reapplies when the list changes, scales to tens of thousands of entries
 - **Auto-update** - Automatically updates itself (can be easily toggled on/off)
 - **Easy reinstall** - Reinstall with a single command